bootchk/nRF5x/readme.md

 The project's Eclipse build configuration contains many include paths and other build settings.
 Such settings are not defined in a Makefile.

+The most important setting is *Properties>C/C++ Build>Build Variables* variable named NRF_SDK should have a value pointing to your installation of the Nordic SDK.

+Other important settings:

-One important linker setting is --specs=nosys.specs otherwise get undefined reference to _exit.
+    linker setting --specs=nosys.specs otherwise get undefined reference to _exit.
+    Tool Settings>Target Processor  float abi hard (nRF52 has FPU) *Properties>C/C++ General>Paths and Symbols>Symbols* define NRF52 or NRF51

 Boards
 -